robertkowalski/Compress-my-Mojo/README.md

 ## Updates:

+We added support for node-services in your app, example usage:

+    $ compress-my-mojo BasicService/ -s servicesample.application/ servicesample.srv/ servicesample.package/

 We are now supporting UglifyJS for node.js which makes the build a lot of faster

 ## Installation Notes: